User Guide Cancel

 Group with Knockout Group option deselected (left) compared to selected (right)

-1. In the Layers panel, target the group or layer you want to turn into a knockout group.
+1. In the Layers panel, select the group or layer you want to edit.

-2. In the Transparency panel, select Knockout Group.
-If this option isn’t visible, select Show Options from the panel menu.
+If this option isn’t visible, select Show Options from the Panel menu.

 Use opacity masks to create transparency